Bethan Sayed: Senedd

-Controversies

 During her first year as an AM (a member of the then Welsh Assembly), she claimed over £10,000 in expenses, including spending £750 per month on a second home in Cardiff after claiming it would not be possible for her to do her job without the second home.
 Assembly Members (AMs) representing South Wales were later barred from claiming a second home allowance, but were permitted to claim up to 20 nights in Cardiff hotels provided they were working the next morning.
 In 2013, Jenkins was criticised for claiming a nights stay in a Cardiff hotel after attending a Rihanna concert.
 Jenkins later repaid the money claimed.